Stateful active facilitator: Coordination and Environmental Heterogeneity in Cooperative Multi-Agent Reinforcement Learning: Experiments

 In this section, we design empirical experiments to understand the performance of \textsc{saf} and its potential limitations by exploring the following questions: (a) how much difficulty do high levels of coordination and environmental heterogeneity cause to cooperative MARL tasks? (b) does \textsc{saf} perform well when coordination or/and heterogeneity levels are high? (c) Is \textsc{saf} robust to changes of coordination and heterogeneity levels? and (d) \textsc{saf} has two components.
 How does each component contribute to the performance at high coordination and heterogeneity levels?

 \textbf{Baseline Methods.} We compare \textsc{saf} with two widely used algorithms with related architectural designs and similar number of parameters to \textsc{saf}, namely Independent PPO (IPPO) \citep{ippo} and multi-agent PPO (MAPPO) \citep{yu2021surprising} (Table \ref{table:numberofparameters}).
 In IPPO, each agent has its own actor and critic and does not share information with other agents.
-In MAPPO, instead of being trained in a decentralized manner, the critic takes information from all agents in each step as inputs during training, and agents operate in a decentralized manner without sharing information during execution. \textsc{saf} has similar training and execution strategy as MAPPO but uses an added component - the KS before passing information to the critic during training, and a shared pool of policies instead of a single shared policy for each agent.
+In MAPPO, instead of being trained in a decentralized manner, the critic takes information from all agents in each step as inputs during training, and agents operate in a decentralized manner without sharing information during execution.
+Since, the agents in our environments are homogeneous, we use the parameter sharing for MAPPO, where the the actor and critic parameters are shared across all agents \citep{Christianos2021ScalingMR, terry2020revisiting}. \textsc{saf} has similar training and execution strategy as MAPPO but uses an added component - the KS before passing information to the critic during training, and a shared pool of policies instead of a single shared policy for each agent.

 \textbf{High levels of coordination and environmental heterogeneity.} To understand how much difficulty high levels of coordination in the environment cause, we conducted experiments in all three HECOGrid environments for coordination levels 1 to 3 with heterogeneity level set to 1.
 We train all methods for 10M steps for all experiments.
 Our results, as shown in Figure \ref{fig:coordination} show that the performance of all three methods decreases dramatically as coordination levels increase.
 Performance of all three methods show a more than 50\% decrease in performance at coordination level 2, as compared with coordination level 1, in all environments.
 At a coordination level of 3, all methods fail to show meaningful behavior.
 These observations indicate that tasks requiring more agents to work together for reward collection are extremely challenging in a cooperative MARL setting.